UsmanNaseer137/project-managment/Project Execution: Running the Project Week 04.md

 2. creating equal opportunity to succeed
 --You do this through regular communication, accessible documentation, and regular check-ins with the team to listen, share information, ask and answer questions and provide support.
 3. inviting and integrating diverse perspectives.

+## Framework
+A framework like this one can help you feel better-equipped to make ethical decisions regarding your project and team, which is a central component of ethical leadership.
+Like so much of project management, ethical leadership takes diligence and practice, and it is crucial to build this skill.
+As you become more comfortable leading project teams, you will strengthen your ability to make decisions that you can feel good about.
+Gaining trust and respect from the people you work with can make it easier to influence without authority.
+If those around you trust your decision-making, they may be more likely to try to help you achieve project goals, even if you aren’t their direct manager.